Prometheus (Manship): Associated artworks

-The statue was flanked by Manship's Youth and Maiden (the "Mankind Figures"), occupying the granite shelves to the rear.
-(The shelves are now topped by plants.)
+The statue was initially flanked by Manship's Youth and Maiden - the "Mankind Figures" - which occupied the granite shelves to the rear.

-They were relocated to Palazzo d'Italia from 1939 to 1984, because Manship thought they did not fit visually.
+They were relocated to Palazzo d'Italia from 1939 to 1984 because Manship thought they did not fit visually.
 Originally gilded, they were given a brown patina when restored.
 They were moved to the staircase above the skating rink in 2001, as if they are "announcing Prometheus".
+Today their original locations are covered with plants.
 Four Prometheus maquettes exist: one at the Smithsonian Institution's Smithsonian American Art Museum, one at the Minnesota Museum of Art, and two in private collections.
-A full-scale replica existed Grand Indonesia Shopping Town recreated by Legacy Entertainment in Entertainment District's Fountain Atrium located in Jakarta, but it has been removed in late 2019 due to the new LED Screen display.
+A full-scale replica existed at Jakarta's Grand Indonesia Shopping Town in the Entertainment District's Fountain Atrium, but it has been removed in late 2019 due to the new LED Screen display.

+History

+Manship's early passion for Ancient Greece's mythological heroes, most notably Heracles, can be attributed to his apprenticeships of two Danish-American brothers — Gutzon and Solon Borglum — and later to Isidore Konti.
+It was these masters who taught Manship the classical "archaic Greek figurative sculpture which is so much more abstract than Hellenistic or Roman art, and particularly impressed Manship," according to Harry Rand.